-a) Estimate of fair value of Investment Properties and Investment Property Under Construction
+a) Estimate of fair value of Investment Properties and Investment Property Under Construction (critical accounting estimate)

 The Group's self storage centres and stores under development are valued using a discounted cash flow methodology which is based on projections of net operating income.
 The Group employs expert external valuers, Cushman & Wakefield LLP, who report on the values of the Group's stores on a biannual basis.
+The stores within the Armadillo Partnerships are valued by Jones Lang LaSalle.
 Principal assumptions underlying the estimation of the fair value are those related to: stabilised occupancy levels; the absorption period to these stabilised levels; expected future growth in storage rents and operating costs; maintenance requirements; capitalisation rates and discount rates.
 A more detailed explanation of the background and methodology adopted in the valuation of the Group's investment properties is set out in note 14 to the accounts.